sloisel/SparseSparse/README.md

 # Benchmarks

-Here is a numerical experiment, calculating the inverse of a **morally block diagonal matrix.**
+Here is a numerical experiment, calculating the inverse of a **doubly sparse matrix.**

 ```julia
 julia> using Random